rutgerbrf/gitolfs3/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

-Gitolfs3 is my personal Git LFS server that runs on my VPS.
-It uses a S3-compatible service as backing storage.
+Gitolfs3 is the Git LFS server that runs on my VPS.
+It uses an S3-compatible service as backing storage.
 It seems to be working fine up until now, but doesn't get too much use (so the primary reason for breakage is me being too lazy to refresh credentials).

-The name 'Gitolfs3' started as a portmanteau of Gitolite, LFS and S3.
+The name 'Gitolfs3' started as a portmanteau of Gitolite, Git LFS and S3.
 These days, this project has nothing to do with Gitolite, because I don't use Gitolite anymore.
 (It was too extensive for my use case, and I prefer to keep the complexity of my system down as much as possible.)